Ideal Home loves – our best buys this week | Ideal Home

 Last weekend saw the return of all things sparkly with Strictly Come Dancing back on our screens, giving us our seasonal sequin and glitter fix to bridge the gap between summer festivals and Christmas.
 Inspiring us to embrace the glitz and glamour, we are dedicated to getting the real fix by embracing the luxe look for our homes with reflective glass accessories, sequin embellished everything and metallic touches.

-If you only buy one thing this week we recommend it be one of these glam-tactic buys…
+If you only buy one thing this week we recommend it be one of these glamtastic buys…

 1. Sparkly storage